muvaf/cloud-native-heroku/05-crossplane.md

 # Add Infrastructure

-In the earlier steps, we set up a template with the basic Heroku experience;
-* Create repo to deploy immediately,
-* Push commit to deploy directly,
-* (extra) Run in our own cluster.

 Many applications require infrastructure such as databases, buckets, caches, you name it.
 We will use Crossplane claims in our Helm chart to request these resources.